 Preparatory on-line course

 Before arriving in October successful candidates will be required to complete an online pre-arrival course.
-Details regarding the organisation of this course will follow later in the admissions process.
+Details regarding the organization of this course will follow later in the admissions process.

 Conditional offers for the CST will typically be A*A*A including Mathematics and two other science subjects (preferably Physics and Further Mathematics); we may also ask for a high grade in a relevant subject taken at only AS level.